Hands-On Learning Opportunities

 Student Research Opportunities

-Arts students have the opportunity to complete research projects in collaboration with their professors, including writing papers, presenting at conferences and doing independent research projects.
+Liberal arts students have the opportunity to complete research projects in collaboration with their professors, including writing papers, presenting at conferences and doing independent research projects.
 This level of work and support gives you an extra edge and insight into something you’re passionate about.
 Students also have the opportunity to do advanced-level independent study with a faculty member in an area not ordinarily covered by coursework.
 Class sizes are also kept small to give students the ability to build close relationships with their professors.

 Branigan Scholars Fund